mariasuerod/mariasuerod.github.io/_pages/publications.md

 * Resource Allocation: A general decision-making framework of woodland planting in the UK.
 [Draft coming soon]

-* Disentangling farm animal health from farm animal welfare and information asymmetry: A case study on UK consumer preference An older version is published as a conference paper and can be found [here](https://econpapers.repec.org/paper/agsaesc21/312057.htm)
+* Disentangling farm animal health from farm animal welfare and information asymmetry: A case study on UK consumer preference.
+  An older version is published as a conference paper and can be found [here](https://econpapers.repec.org/paper/agsaesc21/312057.htm)